atournayre/symfony-migration-bundle/src/Resources/doc/index.rst

-The Atournayre MakerBundle
+The Atournayre SymfonyMigrationBundle
 =======================

-Atournayre Maker
+Atournayre SymfonyMigration